USDAForestService/gdalraster/README.md

 [R-universe](https://usdaforestservice.r-universe.dev/gdalraster)
 provides pre-compiled binary packages for Windows and macOS that track the development version of **gdalraster**.
-New packages are built usually within ~1 hour of the most recent commit.
+New packages are built usually within ~1 hour of the most recent commit in branch ‘main’.

 ``` r
 # Install the development version from r-universe